streamlit/docs/content/library/advanced-features/app-testing/examples.md

 ## Testing a login page

 Let's consider a login page.
 In this example, `secrets.toml` is not present.
 We'll manually declare dummy secrets directly in our tests.
-We'll be using `hmac` to compare a user's password to the secret value as a security best practice.
+The login script uses `hmac` to compare a user's password to the secret value as a security best practice to avoid [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).

 ### Project summary

 #### Login page behavior

-The specifications of this page we want to test are:
+Before diving into the app's code, let's think about what this page is supposed to do.
+Whether you use test-driven development or you write unit tests after your code, it's a good idea to think about the functionality that needs to be tested.
+The login page should behave as follows:

 - Before a user interacts with the app:
   - Their status is "unverified."